UninvitedActivity/UninvitedActivity/README.md

 - Narrow down an update interval that's suitable: Every 15 minutes
 - Updating of date stamp of continued activity by IP Addresses that are already in the system
   - This is done using a dumb kludge, I'm not up to querying the database and returning data to use in a script as yet
+- Add a counter to each IP address in the database to track the most active probe sources

 # Traps
 In a few short days, this exercise has managed to block: